Witnessing sexual harassment Sexual harassment

 Make a note of what's happened

-You should be aware of the risks of recording, or secretly recording, what's happened – for example on your phone.
+There are risks involved with making recordings, for example on your phone.
 This is a complicated area of the law.

 • your employer has a policy that staff must not make recordings at work without permission